ECBSJ/build-it-yourself-bitcoin/README.md

 <h2>How to use</h2>

+*If you are viewing the application on the small screen, it is suggested to zoom out in the browser for better viewing experience.
+This responsive design is part of the future improvement considerations listed below.

 The application guides a user through some simple steps on building and broadcasting out a transaction.

 It's meant to be educational, informative, simple, and fun.